tyrandall28/autonomous-vehicle-jetson-main/README.md

 ## Usage

-Place the TensorRT engine file in the `models/` directory and run:
+Place the TensorRT engine file in the `models/` directory and run from main.py or the following can be run in bash:

 ```bash
 python src/main.py --model models/yolov5n_fp16.engine --confidence 0.5